Next to Normal: Cast Recordings

 On May 5, 2009, Ghostlight Records Inc. released Next to Normal (Original Broadway Cast Recording) on streaming platforms and as a CD, featuring the performers and orchestrations of the 2009 production.

 For the show's 15th anniversary, the album was remastered with Tom Kitt's oversight, reusing the original vocal performances by the Broadway cast.

+On May 30, 2025, Next to Normal (Original London Cast Recording) was released on streaming platforms, featuring vocal performances and orchestrations from the professionally filmed performance of the 2024 West End production.
+The album would get a physical release as a two-CD set on February 27, 2026.

 Depiction of mental illness

 Bipolar disorder

 Next to Normal follows the struggle of one woman, Diana Goodman, with mental illness and the effect of the illness on her whole family.
 In the second act, these effects are at times diminished and other times exacerbated by the fact that Diana additionally suffers memory loss following electroconvulsive therapy (ECT).
 Kitt and Yorkey began writing the musical in 2002 and continued through 2008, but there have since been changes in the understanding and treatment of bipolar depressive disorder.
 In the show, Diana's doctor describes her as a "bipolar depressive with delusional episodes", however, the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) would now diagnose Diana as bipolar "with psychotic features", referring to the hallucinations she experiences, such as of her dead son Gabe in the form of a teenager.
 The disorder is also now separated into bipolar types I and II.